Not sure what an EORI number or what means for your business post-Brexit?

 Can I find an EORI number by company name?

-There is no central way to see the name of an organisation linked to an EORI number but some countries do provide systems that show this information.
+There’s no central way to see the name of an organisation linked to an EORI number but some countries do provide systems that show this information.

 Is an EORI number required for postponed VAT accounting?

-There is no way to apply postponed VAT accounting for imports without completing a customs declaration.
+There’s no way to apply postponed VAT accounting for imports without completing a customs declaration.

-Editor’s note: This article was originally published in April 2019 and has been updated for relevance.
+Editor’s note: This article was first published in October 2019 and has been updated for relevance.